 UI Elements Description Table/View A drop-down list of the tables and views in the database.
-The tables and views are distinguishable by different icons. ß Reset Query .
+The tables and views are distinguishable by different icons.
+Note: The number of items shown in the list is limited to 1000.
+You can also enter text in the field to display a list of relevant data sources.
+G Reset Query.
 Resets the query to its original state and discards all changes.

-Group by Adds a GroupBy column to the grid, allowing you to select a grouping method such as: Sum, Avg, Min, Max, Count, and so forth.
+UI Elements Description Group by Adds a GroupBy column to the grid, allowing you to select a grouping method such as: Sum, Avg, Min, Max, Count, and so forth.
 It adds GROUP BY to the SQL statement.
 If you select a GroupBy criteria, it also adds it to the SQL expression.
 Distinct Adds a DISTINCT term to the SQL statement, instructing the query to retrieve only distinct record sets.